Pristine nature. Jagged ocean cliffs. Vast empty beaches. These are just a few of the things that you can expect when you visit the Oregon Coast.

 If you’re limited on vacation days, you can also just visit smaller sections at a time.
 This is something that we did quite often when we lived in Portland for a year and wanted to head out to the coast for quick weekend adventures.

 To help make your trip planning easier, I have divided our guide into three different parts:

 The entire Oregon coastline is just jaw-dropping but each of these regions is slightly different in landscape, town size, and attractions that you can visit there.

 The northern part is where people from Washington and Portland go-to vacation.
 Here you’ll find cute beachfront cottages and other more touristy amenities.
-The central part mostly consists of charming fishing towns with fresh-off-the-boat-seafood (if you’re a foodie – you will love this region!).
-The southern part of the Oregon Coast is best known for rugged landscapes and volcanic black sand beaches.
+The central part mostly consists of charming fishing towns with fresh-off-the-boat seafood (if you’re a foodie – you will love this region!).
+The southern part of the Oregon Coast is best known for its rugged landscapes and volcanic black sand beaches.

 Before we dive into the details of what attractions to visit, here are some frequently asked questions about the Oregon Coast.

 The quick answer – as many vacation days as you can squeeze in!

 340 miles is a lot of ground to cover.
 If you plan to travel down the entire coastline, we recommend that you give yourself at least a week, although you could pack in most of the major attractions within 5 days if you rush through.